ThKrypt/QualCoder/01-Introduction.md

 Run by mouse double-click
 Open the QualCoder-master\qualcoder folder.
 Double-click the __main__.py file to run.
 You can make a shortcut to this file and keep the shortcut on the desktop.

+**Running for 2.5 and lower releases:**

+To run QualCoder - double click on the qualcoder.py file which is located in the inner qualcoder folder.
+You can make a shortcut to this file on the Desktop.

 ### Linux Ubuntu/Debian